 Federal Direct Loans are available to students by filing the Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
 There are two types of Federal Direct Loans:

-• Subsidized: Subsidized loans do not accrue interest while the student is in school or while the student is in their grace period.
-The interest rate for subsidized loans disbursed between July 1, 2023 and June 30, 2024 is 5.50 percent with a 1.057 percent fee.
+- Subsidized: Subsidized loans do not accrue interest while the student is in school or while the student is in their grace period.
+The interest rate for subsidized loans disbursed between July 1, 2025 and June 30, 2026 is 6.39% with a 1.057% fee.

-• Unsubsidized: Unsubsidized loans accrue interest while the student is in school and during their grace period.
-The interest rate for unsubsidized loans disbursed between July 1, 2023 and June 30, 2024 is 5.50 percent with a 1.057 percent fee.
+- Unsubsidized: Unsubsidized loans accrue interest while the student is in school and during their grace period.
+The interest rate for unsubsidized loans disbursed between July 1, 2025 and June 30, 2026 is 6.39% with a 1.057% fee.

 Once a Federal Direct Loan is disbursed, a loan servicer is assigned who handles billing and other services.
 While payment on these loans is not required until after a student graduates, drops below half-time enrollment status, or withdraws from the college for more than six months, it is helpful to know who your loan servicer is.
 You can find out who your loan servicer is by logging into your account on the Federal Student Aid website.